AleksandarDzudzevic/WeatherStationProject/README.md

     f.write(f"{reading} \n")
 print(f"It worked {datetime.now()} \n")
 ```
-#### Figure 5.1 shows the recorded data stored in the .csv file.
-The data was measured everyb5 minutes for 48 hours for a totl of 576 data units.
+Code 5.2 Getting the readings from all sensors  and putting them into a .csv file(The recognition of the pattern  was present but it was not done, explained in the commemnt)

 ![We used a .csv file to store 48hours worth of data measured every 5 min.
 Each row has a time when data was recorded, tempratures and humidity from all 4 sensors, median temperature and humidity](https://github.com/AleksandarDzudzevic/Project_unit_2/blob/main/crietria-c-proof5.1.png)
+Figure 5.1 shows the recorded data stored in the .csv file.
+The data was measured everyb5 minutes for 48 hours for a totl of 576 data units.

 ### 6. The client wanted a prediction the subsequent 12 hours for both temperature and humidity.
 > We made a prediction  for the temperature and humidity for the next 12 hours which is shown in the graphs bellow (pictures 6.1 & 6.2), using the data from 24th to 36th hour of recording is most aplicable for the prediction, with a 4.5% margin error which was calculated by comparing the predicted temperature outside from these time periods and a +1.5% or 1.5% humidity range for the margin error for humidity prediction whcih was calculated based on how much data varied throughout recordings.
 We used plt.fillinbetween and plt.errorbar becuase it was the best way to represnt the margin error and allow the client to visually understand what range of temperature to expect for the following 12 hours.
 With this criteria 6 was fulfilled.

 We developed a program that fulfilled client's criteria by calculating the coefficents of quadratic equations for the graph using np.polyfit, and then an algorithm which stored the data which was then plotted.
 The margin error was calculating by dividing the difference in data at that time period during the two days.
-#### Code 6.1

 ```.py
 # predicting the weather for subseqyent 12 hours
 prediction_temp_12h_higher = []